Useful pages on the regulator website

 Recent and upcoming developments

-Following the recommendations of Basel III, the regulations on capital requirements for Chilean banks were updated by recently enacted Law 21,130, which increases such requirements from both a quantitative and qualitative point of view to address the risks currently associated with banking activities.
-Some of these innovations will require the involvement of the Central Bank in setting new reserve requirements and approving specific regulations to be proposed by the CMF, which is the banking regulator.
-In particular, the new capital requirement standards that will require Central Bank involvement are as follows:
+Following the recommendations of Basel III, the regulations on capital requirements for Chilean banks were updated by Law 21,130, which increases such requirements from both a quantitative and qualitative point of view to address the risks associated with banking activities.
+Some of these innovations required the involvement of the Central Bank in setting new reserve requirements and approving specific regulations to be proposed by the CMF, which is the banking regulator.
+On 3 March 2022, the board of the Central Bank approved the amendment of Chapter III.B.2.1 of its Compendium of Financial Regulations, which sets new rules on management and measuring of banks’ liquidity positions and reserve requirements.

-As explained above, the Central Bank will have an increased participation in the determination of the capital requirements of commercial banks in Chile.
-The challenge the Central Bank faces is to perform this increased role in coordination with the CMF and to implement the new regulations in a progressive manner so that the impact on the general operation and functioning of the market and its members are not disrupted.
+As explained above, the Central Bank has increased participation in the determination of the capital requirements of commercial banks in Chile being required to constantly coordinate the review of new regulations with the CMF in a manner so that the impact on the general operation and functioning of the market and its members are not disrupted.

 Interacting with the regulator